James Stevenson

 After leaving the RAF he studied agriculture, worked in Spain, moved to Portugal and became director of an agricultural company near Lisbon.
 As a member of the Lisbon Players he appeared in twelve amateur productions.
 Following the Portuguese revolution in 1974 James returned to England to set up an import company handling ceramics from Portugal and Spain.

 In recent years James has taken part in four radio dramas for BBC Radio Devon and divides his time between the Kingsbridge Amateur Theatrical Society and his love of writing, which includes translating tourist guide books from Portuguese into English.
 His first short story, Flowers for Judy was published by Women’s Illustrated in 1960 and another story, The System, won second prize in a 1993 Writers Monthly competition.
-Inspired by my life-long love of poetry James won first prize in a Waterstone’s poetry competition in 2009 with a witty celebration of Robert Burns’s 250th birthday entitled to the Poet's muse
+Inspired by a life-long love of poetry James won first prize in a Waterstone’s poetry competition in 2009 with a witty celebration of Robert Burns’s 250th birthday entitled to the Poet's muse

-James lives in Devon with his wife.
+James lives in Devon with his wife Jane.

 Click here to read an interview with James.